Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Fantastic.

-I've always written it before we
+And I've normally, I've always written it before we come out here,

-last night remember when I said I'm going to bed
+Remember when I said I'm going to bed to read the report?

-to read the report?
-I didn't read the report but I wrote a question
+Yeah, I didn't read the report, but I wrote a question.

-you did pre-work on it
+You did pre-work on it.

 Oh, fastest.